choonghyunryu/dlookr/README.md

 - `histogram of log transformed data`
 - `Histogram of square root transformed data`

-In the data analysis process, it often encounters numerical data that follows the `power-law distribution`.
-Since the numerical data that follows the `power-law distribution` is converted into a normal distribution by performing the `log` or `sqrt` transformation, so draw a histogram of the `log` and `sqrt` transformed data.
+The data analysis process ten encounters numerical data that follows the `power-law distribution`.
+Since the numerical data that follows the `power-law distribution` is converted into a normal distribution by performing the `log` or `sqrt` transformation, draw a histogram of the `log` and `sqrt` transformed data.

 `plot_normality()` can also specify several variables like `normality()` function.